County Carlow: Ethnicity and Migration

-The five largest foreign national groups in Carlow are: British (4.6 percent), Polish (3.8 percent), Latvian (0.8 percent), Romanian (0.54 percent) and Lithuanian (0.41 percent).
+The largest foreign national groups by citizenship in Carlow are: Polish (3.47 percent), British (1.84 percent), Romanian (1.04 percent), Latvian (0.95 percent), Indian (0.48 percent) and American (0.47 percent).

-In 2016, 7.2 percent of the county's population was reported as younger than 5 years old, 21.6 percent were between 5 and 19, 58.2 percent were between 20 and 65, and 13.0 percent of the population was older than 65.
-A total of 1,681 people (3.0 percent) were over the age of 80.
-The population was evenly split between Females (50.08 percent) and Males (49.92 percent).

-In 2018, there were 834 births within the county, and the average age of a first time mother was 29.7 years.

 Religion

-Within Carlow, 91.3% of residents identify with a religion, while 6.9% identified as having no religion.
-Additionally, 1.9% of people did not state their religion.
-Christianity and its various denominations was by far the largest religious group in the county, constituting 89.4% of the population.
-Islam was the only major non-Christian religion, with 587 adherents (1.0%).
+Within Carlow, 83% of residents identify with a religion, while 10.8% identified as having no religion.
+Additionally, 6.2% of people did not state their religion.
+Christianity and its various denominations was by far the largest religious group in the county, constituting 80.7% of the population.
+Islam was the only major non-Christian religion, with 826 adherents (1.4%).

-The largest denomination by number of adherents in 2016 was the Roman Catholic Church with 46,982; followed by the Church of Ireland, England, Anglican and Episcopalian with 2,282, and other minor Christian denominations including Presbyterian and Pentecostal with 1,073 adherents.
-Orthodox Christianity had 587 adherents, and, coincidentally, the exact same number of people identified as Muslim in 2016.
-Buddhism had 99 adherents and Hinduism had 59.
-There were 159 adherents of all other religions, and 1,072 people did not state their religion.
+The largest denomination by number of adherents in 2022 was the Roman Catholic Church with 44,957; followed by the Church of Ireland, England, Anglican and Episcopalian with 2,356, and Orthodox Christianity with 1,097 adherents.
+All other Christian denominations including Presbyterian, Pentecostal, Baptist, Evangelical and Methodist/Wesleyan had a combined 1,105 adherents.
+Aside from Islam, the largest non-Christian religions were Hinduism with 244 adherents, and Buddhism with 142 adherents.
+There were 162 adherents of all other religions.
+In the 2022 census, 3,800 people did not state their religion, a significant increase from 1,072 people in 2016.

 The Cathedral of the Assumption in Carlow is the seat of the Roman Catholic Diocese of Kildare and Leighlin.
 Denis Nulty is the current bishop of Kildare and Leighlin.
 The 12th-century St Laserian's Cathedral in Old Leighlin was formerly the main cathedral of the Church of Ireland Diocese of Leighlin, but is now one of six cathedrals in the Diocese of Cashel and Ossory.
 The early 19th-century Scot's Church in Carlow town is the county's largest Presbyterian church, and the Carlow Islamic Cultural Centre is also located in Carlow town.

-Continuing the trend which has been observed throughout Ireland since the Census of 2006, a significant increase in the number of people who identified as having no religion was observed between 2011 and 2016.
-This demographic increased by 79.3% from 2,198 in 2011 to 3,941 in 2016.
-People with no religion now account for 6.9% of the county's population.
+Continuing the trend which has been observed throughout Ireland since the Census of 2006, a significant increase in the number of people who identified as having no religion was observed between 2016 and 2022.
+This demographic increased by 68.2% from 3,941 in 2016 to 6,628 in 2022.
+People with no religion account for 10.8% of the county's population.